time module¶Let's go straight in and see some examples of what the time module can do:

 'Sun, 09 Sep 2001 02:46:40 BST'

-or 'string formatted time method can be used to make time values more human-readable, with great flexibility over the formattingNothing new to see in main.py
+.strftime() or 'string formatted time method can be used to make time values more human-readable, with great flexibility over the formattingNothing new to see in main.py, but there is in spotter.py, where we have imported time and made changes to the get_token() and get_item() methods.

 self.token_request_timestamp = time.time()